blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 Follow Frigate's default installation instructions, but use a docker image with `-rk` suffix for example `ghcr.io/blakeblackshear/frigate:stable-rk`.

 Next, you need to grant docker permissions to access your hardware:
 - During the configuration process, you should run docker in privileged mode to avoid any errors due to insufficient permissions.
-To do so,add `privileged: true` to your `docker-compose.yml` file or the `--privileged` flag to your docker run command.
+To do so, add `privileged: true` to your `docker-compose.yml` file or the `--privileged` flag to your docker run command.
 - After everything works, you should only grant necessary permissions to increase security.
 Add the lines below to your `docker-compose.yml` file or the following options to your docker run command: `--security-opt systempaths=unconfined --security-opt apparmor=unconfined --device /dev/dri:/dev/dri --device /dev/dma_heap:/dev/dma_heap --device /dev/rga:/dev/rga --device /dev/mpp_service:/dev/mpp_service`:
 ```yaml
     security_opt: